lralf10/Town-Star-Hub.github.io/README.md

 this.fileUrl ='/images/townstarobjects/' + place.Name + '/icon_' + place.Name + '.png';
 ```

 You only need to respect this exact path-ing and naming of images and the visualizer will load correctly the associated image.
-When in doubt, open the dev tools and inspect the missing image, look at the expected image path in inspector, compare it to uploaded image.
+When in doubt, open the dev tools and inspect the missing image, look at the expected image path in inspector, compare it to uploaded image location and naming.

 #### Size of Building